How Can Publishers Balance Between Authors & Reviewers?

 More reviewer training could also help.
 However, this would be another demand on the time of busy researchers, and take-up could be limited.

 From the author’s side, journals can help by setting expectations.
 Journals should have a clear timetable of the review process.
-They should communicate clearly with authors when there are delays.
+There should be clear communication with authors when there are delays.
 Journals should also share the expected timetable with reviewers.
 Reviewers should let journal editors know as soon as possible if they will not be able to submit on time.

 What are your experiences as an author or reviewer?
 Do you think the publication process could be improved?
 Share your thoughts in the comments below.